 Aerosols (i.e. spray disinfectant and starch), bleach, cleaning solvents, drain cleaners and pesticides are not allowed.

-Insulated packaging, containing refrigerated liquid nitrogen, is allowed as long as it is fully absorbed in a porous material, intended for transport of non-dangerous products and kept at a low temperature.
+Insulated packaging, containing refrigerated liquid nitrogen is allowed as checked and carry-on baggage as long as it is fully porous material, intended for transport of non-dangerous products and kept at a low temperature.
 For more information you can download the Guidelines to Transport a Refrigerated Liquid Nitrogen (Dry Shipper).

 As you probably know, traveling with consumer electronic and medical devices containing lithium cells or batteries (e.g. watches, calculators, cameras, cell phones, laptops, camcorders, hearing aids, etc.) is allowed onboard as carry-on.
 Spare lithium batteries are allowed as carry-on only, and must be individually protected to prevent short circuits.